Neven Pajkić

 Neven Pajkić (Невен Пајкић; born 25 August 1977) is a Bosnian-born Canadian former professional boxer.
 His professional debut was on 18 November 2005 against Sheldon Hinton.
 On 4 February 2011, he won the vacant NABA Canada heavyweight title in a match against Johnnie White.
 His first and only professional defeat was against Tyson Fury on 12 November 2011, after the referee stopped the fight in the third round.
+Prior to the stoppage, he became the first man to knock Fury down in his professional career, dropping him with an overhand right in the second round.

-Personal life
+Early life

 Pajkić was born in Sarajevo to a Bosnian Serb family.
 When the Bosnian War started, the family moved to Belgrade, and later to Canada.

+Amateur career

 He began amateur matches in 2003.
 After 17 wins in a row, he had his professional debut in 2005.
 Due to training for the professional debut, he was unable to compete in the 2004 Summer Olympics.
 His idol since he was a child is Mike Tyson.